sinamajidian/Hap10/test_data/README.md

 ## A simple instruction for testing fast mode.

 You can test the pipeline using the provided data (BAM and VCF files) in this folder.  we supposed that you've built the extract_poly and SDhaP package.
+Please add them to your bash profile as well.

 ```